 My personal suggestion here is to incorporate the Ring system, with your Smart Lock so you have double the levels of security.

 Smart Thermostats are easy to program, no in-depth guide needed home automation tools for saving money and keeping your house at a decent temperature.

 Smart thermostats are so much easier to use than your standard thermostat with all the buttons and manuals with various programmes and waiting to test for it to not work.

-One of the more common and best seen Thermostat is the Google Nest Thermostat.
+One of the more common and best-seen Thermostats is the Google Nest Thermostat.

 Honestly, just move to a Smart thermostat, your life will be so much easier.

-A smart thermostat won’t instantly save money by doing some trickery to make it just work, but it does allow you to set up programmes which save you money in the long term.
+A smart thermostat won’t instantly save money by doing some trickery to make it just work, but it does allow you to set up programs that save you money in the long term.

 Ecobee3 also made some claims on their devices which seem to be a little further ahead than Nest, but I couldn’t find any statistics for this.
 They claim that they can save you up to 23% on your energy bills if your thermostat is set to a constant temperature of 72 Fahrenheit (22 degrees Celsius) all year.

 Obviously, this all depends on what you’re doing and how often you’re using your heating, if you have double glazing and how often your windows are open.
 Here are some tools you can use to see how much you can save: